-As of August 2017 there were 755 fluoroquinolone lawsuits pending against Bayer Healthcare Pharmaceuticals Inc, Merck & Co Inc., Johnson & Johnson, Janssen Research & Development LLC.
-The antibiotics classified as fluoroquinolones are Cipro, Levaquin and Avelox.
-The lawsuits allege that companies provided inadequate warnings about potential side effects, including nerve damage, tendon ruptures and aortic aneurysm and dissection.
+As of August 2017 there have been 755 fluoroquinolone lawsuits pending against Bayer Healthcare Pharmaceutica Inc, Merck & Co Inc., Johnson & Johnson, Janssen Research & Development LLC.
+The antibiotics categorized as fluoroquinolones are Cipro, Levaquin and Avelox.
+The lawsuits allege that firms provided insufficient warnings about possible side effects, such as nerve damage, tendon ruptures and aortic aneurysm and dissection.

 The FDA has released numerous warnings about the use of Fluoroquinolones:

 - Warning for Tendonitis and Tendon Rupture: In July 2008 the FDA notified manufacturers that Fluoroquinolone must include its “most prominent” warning, a black box warning, on product packaging.
 They also required publication of a Medication Guide for consumers.
 The FDA stated,“Fluoroquinolones are associated with an increased risk of tendinitis and tendon rupture.
 This risk is further increased in those over age 60, in kidney, heart, and lung transplant recipients, and with use of concomitant steroid therapy.”

 - Upgraded Warnings: The FDA issued upgraded warnings were issued in May and July, 2016.
 The Agency stated that fluoroquinolones should not be used in cases where alternative treatments were readily available.
 “Health care professionals should not prescribe systemic fluoroquinolones to patients who have other treatment options for acute bacterial sinusitis (ABS), acute bacterial exacerbation of chronic bronchitis (ABECB), and uncomplicated urinary tract infections (UTI) because the risks outweigh the benefits in these patients.”